 It embodies a tremendous volume of work which has, I hope, enabled us to pay due homage to all those who invested an even greater volume of dedicated effort in creating, constructing, campaigning and conserving these wonderfully evocative examples of sublimely aesthetic automotive artistry, from 1963-64 to date …

-If you now feel brave enough to invest in this volume, I hope you will find it as rewarding as it has been for our team to produce it.
+I hope you will find the book as rewarding as it has been for our team to produce it.
 Absorption in the story is only a key stroke away.
 If you feel the Ferrari urge, just go for it.
 Enjoy!

 “WOW!
 It is a really fabulous effort.
 I completely agree with the approach – focusing on the events and their significance rather than breaking them up by chassis number.
 The overall effect is superb and gives these seven cars the attention they deserve and have never before received.
 Your approach also educates the reader so well about the period and the personalities involved, not only with these cars but with the entire sports/GT racing period itself.”